 The pavement design life for new construction and reconstruction projects shall be no less than 40 years.
 For roadside facilities such as parking lots and rest areas, 20-year pavement design life may be used.
-Realignments or other new roadways that fit the definition of spot improvement in Design Information Bulletin 79 or current DIB are considered rehabilitation for determining pavement design life.
+Realignments or other new roadways which fit the definition of spot improvement in DIB 79 are considered to be rehabilitation for purposes of determining pavement design life.